IAmTheNerdNextDoor/iamthenerdnextdoor/readme.md

 - [A fan-translation of the](https://github.com/AFellowSpeedrunner/scratch-realtime-earthquake-viewer-page-english) ["kotoho7/scratch-realtime-earthquake-viewer-page" project.](https://github.com/kotoho7/scratch-realtime-earthquake-viewer-page) which I am doing with my friend [@QM8782](https://github.com/QM8782).
 - (Currently not public) LunaEFI and LunaOS, an EEPROM loader and OS for OcelotDesktop based off of the MineEFI and MineOS codebase which I am developing with my friend [@QM8782](https://github.com/QM8782).
 - (Updates are on [my Mastodon page](https://mastodon.social/@MrMasterKeyboard)) [Buildroot3DS](https://github.com/AFellowSpeedrunner/Buildroot3DS), the first ever PROPER Linux distro for the 3DS family systems based off of the projects and work done by the ["linux-3ds"](https://github.com/linux-3ds) GitHub group.
 I am also modifing their Linux kernel 3DS port under [linux3ds-kernel](https://github.com/AFellowSpeedrunner/linux3ds-kernel).
-- [SmolXP](https://github.com/afellowspeedrunner/smolxp)!
-A big project of mine that has now gotten to 2.0!

 ## What projects may I make in the future?
 - Maybe a proxy unblocker?